MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2017-12-30-electric-gauchos.markdown

 AAF: Cabrera.
 {: .interviewee }

 SB: Cabrera on bass, and [Horacio Pozzo&nbsp;<i class="non-mwm fab fa-youtube" aria-hidden="true"></i>](https://www.youtube.com/watch?v=bZpQj7Z3YiU), who’s also a member of [Big Time Trio&nbsp;<i class="non-mwm fa fa-facebook" aria-hidden="true"></i>](https://www.facebook.com/bigtimetrio/), which is another Guitar Craft spin-off band.
-I think of them as the [California Guitar Trio&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](http://cgtrio.com) of South America.
+I think of them as the [California Guitar Trio&nbsp;<i class="non-mwm far fa-external-link-square" aria-hidden="true"></i>](http://cgtrio.com) of South America.
 And did a big show and we actually recorded that as well and then released a CD of that show as well.
 It includes some odd cover songs you don’t hear very often, including a version of [Inductive Resonance&nbsp;<i class="non-mwm fab fa-youtube" aria-hidden="true"></i>](https://www.youtube.com/watch?v=fCh5Vy-TGSA), which is an old League of Gentlemen piece.
 {: .interviewee }

 {% include video.html vid="fCh5Vy-TGSA" %}